thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 ---
 <h4 id="gameplay">Gameplay</h4>
-• Test your memory and pattern recognition by watching the daily sequence playout on the color game board
+• Exercise your memory and pattern recognition by watching the daily sequence play on the color game board
 • Repeat the pattern and double-tap your last entry to submit the row
 • Use the feedback provided to determine if your guesses were in the right spot, the wrong spot, or not in the sequence at all
 • Tap a wrong color?
 Tap the *Undo* button before submitting a row